 Jerusalem has been the eternal capital of the Jewish people for over 3000 years and is the united capital of the modern Jewish State of Israel.
 During his campaign, President Trump promised to move the US Embassy to Jerusalem.
 CIPAC members were very disappointed when the President signed another waiver delaying this move for another six months, just as his last three predecessors had done.
 We believe that Congress should act to remove the waiver.Read more

-US Taxpayers should not support payments by the Palestinian Authority (PA) to families of Jew-killers.
+US Taxpayers should not support payments by the Palestinian Authority (PA) to families of killers.
 The US currently gives more than $500 million annually to the PA, of which about $300 million is used to pay pensions to families of terrorist “martyrs”.
-This Act stops US aid payments to the PA unless it stops paying pensions to convicted Palestinian Arab terrorists and their families.
+The Taylor Force Act will reduce US aid payments to the PA significantly unless it stops paying convicted Palestinian Arab terrorists and their families.
+The bill was amended in the Senate Foreign Relations Committee to provide that instead of stopping all payments to the PA, payments to the East Jerusalem Hospital Network would continue.

 The June 1967 Six Day War - mega bonus to the USA